 Shaheeda usually drives 14 miles round trip (RT) to her work site in Aurora.
 On Sunday evening, she drives 27 miles from her home to Denver International Airport (DIA) to catch a flight to an out-of-state conference.
 On Wednesday evening, she flies back to DIA and drives home.

 Shaheeda can request reimbursement for all 27 miles driven on Sunday, since it is not a normal work day and she is not going to her normal work site.
 She can request reimbursement for 13 miles driven on Wednesday, since it is a normal work day and she ordinarily would drive 14 miles RT on a normal work day (27 - 14 = 13).
+Note that although she drove “one-way” on Wednesday, she still deducts her RT commute.

 Marnie's round trip (RT) commute to the office is 3 miles.
 On Tuesday, Marnie's husband drives her from home to DIA so she can catch a flight for an out-of-state meeting.
 He drops her off and returns home.
 In order to get Marnie to the airport, her husband drives a total of 70 miles round trip.

 For that day, Marnie can request reimbursement for 67 miles (70 - 3).
 This represents the total number of miles her husband drove so she could fulfill her work responsibilities (70) minus the total number of miles of her usual RT commute (3).
+Note that although Marnie wasn’t the one driving, she still deducts her RT commute from the total miles driven to arrive at the reimbursable mileage.

 Jose has a 60-mile round trip (RT) commute to his primary work location.
 On Sunday, he drives to the office to set up for an early-morning meeting on Monday.